Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 So again it’s up to you!
 Both are great for different reasons and both are great for dealing with pet hair.

-How have we made it this far without talking about the HEPA filter!
+How have I made it this far without talking about the HEPA filter!
 It’s an absolute must-have for dealing with pets

 What is a HEPA filter you ask?